YKKO

 YKKO (an abbreviation of Yan Kin Kyay Oh, from ရန်ကင်းကြေးအိုး) is a restaurant chain in Myanmar specializing in kyay oh.
 The moniker comes from Yankin Township in Yangon, where the chain's first restaurant is located.
-Several YKKO restaurants exist in Yangon and few in Bangkok, Thailand.
+Several YKKO restaurants exist in Yangon and a few in Bangkok, Thailand.
 The chain also offers Chinese food at its restaurants.

 It was founded in 1988 in Yangon.
 As of 2018, YKKO has 35 shops across five cities in Myanmar.